bcgov/gwa-api/USER-JOURNEY.md

 The portal directory organizes your APIs by Products and Environments.
 You can manage them via an API or through the `API Services Portal` UI.

+To use the Directory API, the following scopes are required:

+* For `contents` (documentation), the service account must have the `Content.Publish` scope
-To use the Directory API, the service account must have the `Namespace.Manage` scope.
+* For `datasets` and `products`, the service account must have the `Namespace.Manage` scope

-To use the Documentation API, the service account must have the `Content.Publish` scope.
+* For `issuers`, the service account must have the `CredentialIssuer.Admin` scope

-View the APIs in the [Swagger Console](https://openapi-apps-gov-bc-ca.test.api.gov.bc.ca/?url=https://api-gov-bc-ca.test.api.gov.bc.ca/ds/api/openapi.yaml)
+View the Directory API in the [Swagger Console](https://openapi-apps-gov-bc-ca.test.api.gov.bc.ca/?url=https://api-gov-bc-ca.test.api.gov.bc.ca/ds/api/openapi.yaml)

 ### 9.1 Setup Authorization Profiles